AMERICAN IDIOMS (C)

-A person who spends most of his/her time on the couch, watching TV.
+Someone who spends most of his/her time sitting on the couch, watching TV.

 (To) cover a lot of ground:

-To go through a lot of information. ex.
-"We've covered a lot of ground in my English class in the past two months."
+To go through a lot of information.
+Example: "We've covered a lot of ground in my English class in the past two months."

 (To) cover for someone:

-To make excuses for someone or to conceal someone's errors. ex.
-"He asked me to cover to him while he ran out to talk to his girlfriend."
+To make excuses for someone or to conceal someone's errors.
+Example: "He asked me to cover to him while he ran out to talk to his girlfriend."

 (At the) crack of dawn:

-Right at dawn (when the sun comes up). ex.
-"When the road came to an end, we turned left."
+Right at dawn (when the sun comes up).
+Example: "Whe hit the road at the crack of dawn."

 To sleep.
-To go to bed. ex.
-"Do you think I can crash here tonight?"
+To go to bed.
+Example: "Do you think I can crash here tonight?"

 (To) cramp someone's style:

 To limit someone in some way.
-To limit someone from expressing themselves fully. ex.
-"Get lost.
+To limit someone from expressing themselves fully.
+Example: "Get lost.
 You're cramping my style!"

 (To) cry one's eyes out:

-To cry hard. ex.
-"When her grandfather died, she cried her eyes out for three days straight."
+To cry hard.
+Example: "When her grandfather died, she cried her eyes out for three days straight."

 (To) cut class:

 To not go to class.
-To skip going to class. ex.
-"Jacob was a very bad student.
+To skip going to class.
+Example: "Jacob was a very bad student.
 He was always cutting class to go smoke with his buddies."